rya-sge/access-denied/_posts/2025-07-17-aws-nitro-enclaves-overview.md

 - **No external network connectivity**
 - **No interactive access (not even for root users)**

-The purpose of Nitro Enclaves is to **protect data in use**—a crucial, often overlooked component of cloud data security.
-By running applications in a trusted and isolated environment, Nitro Enclaves minimize the attack surface and guard against both external threats and insider risks.
+The purpose of Nitro Enclaves is to **protect data in use**, the third state alongside data at rest and data in transit.
+By running applications in a trusted and isolated environment, Nitro Enclaves reduce the attack surface and guard against both external threats and insider risks.

 Reference: [AWS - What is Nitro Enclaves?](https://docs.aws.amazon.com/enclaves/latest/user/nitro-enclave.html)